Executive Orders Relating to Indian Reservations from 1855 to 1912

 Federal Native American Law - Westlaw

 This Westlaw database contains cases that relate to Native Americans from the U.S. Supreme Court, federal courts of appeals, federal district courts, bankruptcy courts, Court of Federal Claims, U.S. Tax Court, military courts, and other related federal and territorial courts.
+A Westlaw password is required to access this database.

 Digest of American Indian Law: Cases and Chronology